Southampton-RSG-Training/intro-to-hpc/episodes/5_hpc_technologies.md

 - What are the main ways we can parallelise a program on modern HPC systems?
 - How do OpenMP and MPI differ in how they achieve parallelism?
 - What role do GPUs play in HPC, and how do approaches like CUDA and OpenACC use them?
-- Why is it important for code to scale well on large HPC systems?
-- What can go wrong if we try to optimise too early in the development process?

 ::::::::::::::::::::::::::::::::::::::::::::::::